Buying Services and Repairs

-Service procurement requests are initiated by departments, and unlike goods procurement, always require approval from a buyer in Procurement and Contracting Services.
+Service and repair procurement requests are initiated by departments, and unlike goods procurement, generally require approval from a buyer in Procurement and Contracting Services.
+This additional review helps to ensure proper insurance and liability coverage.

 • The Procurement Services team issues Purchase Orders for the provision of commercially available services.